 Invoking this robed Roman liberty goddess in both New York and Paris, where the statue was constructed (Chazelle street, 17e district, Paris), the artists will perform simultaneously as friends, considering the original intent of the gift between their countries in 1886; to commemorate the national abolition of slavery.
 Christalena and Marianne will each construct and wear replicas of the stola that the statue figure wears on the iconic sculpture, out of layers of free flowing, mirrored fabric.
 Their faces will be obscured by a two-way mirror that reflects the faces of the people they engage in conversation with, back to them as a gesture of solidarity and self-possession.

 During each encounter, participants will be asked to articulate and write their definition of freedom on a second mirrored surface that is carried in place of The Lady Liberty’s tabula ansata.
 These conversations and reflections will be recorded as performance ephemera through photographs taken by a third and fourth person.
-The encounters will be lit by a torch of smartphone light.

 The definitions of ‘normal’ (adj) include conforming to a standard; usual, typical, or expected and